 9:15-11:15 p.m. – Staff members not on hill duty have time off

 Each counselor will live in the cabin with the kids, although in a staff area which is separate from the main bunk area that the kids stay in.
 You will have storage space to put all of your stuff.
 You’ll have access to the laundry hut for free, as well as all of the other facilities during your down time.
-Food specialist staff live in quarters connected to the dining hall.
+Food specialist staff live in Ben’s Den or Corliss.
 Activity specialists might live in separate cabin areas or they might join another counselor in a cabin with campers.

 It’s one of the toughest jobs you will ever have.
 If you are lazy or against putting your full effort into things, summer camp might not be the place for you.
 However, you get out of it what you put into it.
 Those willing to really put forth their best effort for both themselves and the campers will have a life-changing experience and certainly understand what the magic of summer camp is all about.